Koa1207/Uk-Renewable-Energy-1990-2020/README.md

 ####  4. Biomass
   Increased from 0.074 mtoe (1990) to ~2.1–2.4 mtoe (2020).
   Highlights the potential of organic resource utilization.
-#### - 5.
-Biodiesel
+####  5. Biodiesel
   From negligible levels in the early 1990s to 0.359 mtoe (2020).
   Reflects growing interest in sustainable transport fuels.

   ### Dashboard
-  To have access to the dashboard and all the interactivity, click here
+  To have access to the dashboard and all the interactivity, [click here](https://public.tableau.com/views/UKRenewableenergyconsumption1990-2020/Dashboard13?:language=en-GB&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

 ## Recommendations
-Policy and Regulatory Support
+### Policy and Regulatory Support
-Implement incentives and reduce barriers for renewable projects.
+- Implement incentives and reduce barriers for renewable projects.
-Provide financial support for innovation and scaling.
+- Provide financial support for innovation and scaling.
-Public-Private Partnerships
+### Public-Private Partnerships
-Encourage collaboration between governments, industry, and academia.
+- Encourage collaboration between governments, industry, and academia.
-Education and Workforce Development
+### Education and Workforce Development
-Build training programs to develop renewable energy sector expertise.
+- Build training programs to develop renewable energy sector expertise.
-International Collaboration
+### International Collaboration
-Share technology, best practices, and strategies globally.
+- Share technology, best practices, and strategies globally.

 ## Conclusion
 The dataset confirms the UK’s significant progress in renewable energy adoption over the last three decades.
 Wind, waste-to-energy, and biomass sectors have grown into substantial contributors, while traditional sources like wood maintain consistent relevance.
 The trajectory, though occasionally uneven, demonstrates resilience and adaptability in the renewable sector.